 Gibson’s own research looked at the intercultural competences needed by CEOs in modern multinational businesses, who have multicultural teams working in locations around the world.
-While some generalizations remain useful, particularly for marketing in different cultural contexts, the kind of inter-personal communication required between leaders and their teams – and within those teams – has to balance individual and cultural dimensions.
+While some generalisations remain useful, particularly for marketing in different cultural contexts, the kind of inter-personal communication required between leaders and their teams – and within those teams – has to balance individual and cultural dimensions.
 “Interpersonal communication takes place one-to-one, so you’re not talking to the average, or a statistical collective.
 You’re talking to one person.”
-It’s a case of knowing when to characterize and when to personalize.
+It’s a case of knowing when to characterise and when to personalise.

 Bridging the gap